 Ph.D., Agronomy and Soil Science, University of Hawaii

 Appalachian Laboratory of the University of Maryland Center for Environmental Science

 Eric Davidson researches biogeochemical processes including the exchange of plant nutrients from the land to streams and groundwater and the exchange of greenhouse gases between the soil and the atmosphere.
 He works in a variety of ecosystems including forest and agriculture lands in North and South America.
 He has served as Senior Scientist and as President and Executive Director at the Woods Hole Research Center.
 He is a Fellow of the American Association for the Advancement of Science and President-Elect of the 60,000-member scientific society, the American Geophysical Union.
 He served as the Coordinator of the North American Center for the International Nitrogen Initiative and is the leader of a Research Coordination Network on Reactive Nitrogen in the Environment.
 Davidson has written a popular book, You Can't Eat GNP, which explores the links between economics and ecology for students and laypersons.

 Post-doctoral positions, soil microbiology and biogeochemistry, UC-Berkeley & NASA Ames Research Center

-Certified Crop Advisor/Agronomist
+Certified Crop Adviser/Agronomist

 Cedar Basin Crop Consulting

 Shannon Gomes has more than three decades of consulting experience and a deep knowledge of soil and nutrient management.
-As an agronomist and crop advisor, he provides services like soil testing, remote sensing, and precision farming application.
+As an agronomist and crop adviser, he provides services like soil testing, remote sensing, and precision farming application.
 He has long tested nutrient management tools through rigorous field trials, searching for the best ways to monitor nitrogen availability and provide nutrient recommendations to his clients.
-He is a Certified Crop Advisor and an ARCPAC Certified Soil Scientist.
+He is a Certified Crop Adviser and an ARCPAC Certified Soil Scientist.